Sckathach/subspace-rerouting/paper/main.typ

 #let xx = $x$

 = Introduction
 Large Language Models (LLMs) have become ubiquitous in various applications @touvron_llama_2023 @agrawal_pixtral_2024, yet their susceptibility to adversarial perturbations, specifically jailbreaks - which involve crafting input prompts that bypass safety mechanisms - remains a critical security concern for their deployment in sensitive contexts @chao_jailbreaking_2024 @wei_jailbroken_2023 @li_llm_2024 @russinovich_great_2024.
 Existing methods for generating such adversarial inputs often focus solely on desired outputs, while ignoring the model's internal mechanisms.
-Even white-box approaches like Greedy Coordinate Gradient (GCG) @zou_universal_2023, while leveraging gradients, optimize from end to end without considering the model's internal structure, resulting in computationally expensive processes that often require hours of computation and still fail to achieve high attack success rates on newer, more robust models (see Appendix @sec:new-models-jailbreaks).
+Even white-box approaches like Greedy Coordinate Gradient (GCG) @zou_universal_2023, while leveraging gradients, optimise from end to end without considering the model's internal structure, resulting in computationally expensive processes that often require hours of computation and still fail to achieve high attack success rates on newer, more robust models (Appendix @sec:new-models-jailbreaks).

-In parallel, recent work in mechanistic interpretability has made progress in understanding why LLMs remain vulnerable to such attacks @lee_mechanistic_2024, analyzing internal behaviors during successful perturbations @arditi_refusal_2024 @ball_understanding_2024.
+In parallel, recent work in mechanistic interpretability has made progress in understanding why LLMs remain vulnerable to such attacks @lee_mechanistic_2024, in particular by analysing internal behaviors during successful perturbations @arditi_refusal_2024 @ball_understanding_2024.
 However, these insights have primarily led to runtime interventions like activation steering @panickssery_steering_2024.
-Furthermore, such interventions often result in out-of-distribution activations that may not reflect the model's natural behavior under standard input conditions (see Appendix @sec:ood).
+Furthermore, such interventions often result in out-of-distribution activations that may not reflect the model's natural behavior under standard input conditions (Appendix @sec:ood).

 To unify these approaches, we introduce Subspace Rerouting (SSR), a white-box method that frames how embeddings can be rerouted to specific subspaces with input perturbation.
 We demonstrate its utility in the context of adversarial attacks, by computing adversarial perturbations that reroute embeddings toward acceptance subspaces, effectively creating prompts, that bypass the alignement of the model and achieve jailbreak.

-By targeting specific components or subspaces corresponding to the refusal behavior, instead of a specific output target like GCG, SSR achieve impressive results with jailbreaks on state-of-the-art models within seconds, while having near \~80% attack success rate.
+By targeting specific components or subspaces corresponding to the refusal behavior, instead of a specific output target like GCG, SSR achieve impressive results with jailbreaks on state-of-the-art models within seconds, while having 80-95% attack success rate.
 This approach also proved surprisingly interesting for interpretability research, as some perturbations formed understandable sequences, like "responsibly through ecological Accounting", even if obtained by gradient search.
 Moreover, by comparing the effect of SSR with intervention steering, we found that the former was almost as effective as the latter, with the advantage of remaining within the model's probability distribution.

 Our main contributions are as follows: firstly, we present multiple methods to find refusal and acceptance subspaces inside the model using interpretability techniques (@sec:methodology).
-Secondly, we introduce the general SSR method, along with a practical implementation (@sec:ssr).
-Finally, we present the results on the jailbreak task, discuss the findings in interpretability, and state the limitations of the approach (@sec:results).
+Secondly, we introduce a formulation of the general SSR method(@sec:ssr-formulation).
+Finally, we present the results of the experiments (@sec:ssr-exp), and the performance on the jailbreaking task (@sec:results).

 We posit that SSR, while already a powerful new attack vector, may also serves as an interpretability tool that operates within the model's natural processing pathways.
 Moreover, in the context of safety, SSR provides insights into how the model's safeguards function and where they may be vulnerable, potentially opening new directions for both attack research and more robust defense development.